Airline tickets - must have boarding pass with you to board the plane

 If you have a ATM or credit card and plan to use it in the U.S., you should call the company to alert them that you might be using your card in the U.S., to ensure service.
 Western Union is not located nearby, so you should not plan on having family send you money during the middle of the program.

-Cell Phones: The U.S. does not operate on SIM cards.
-If you can and plan to use your cell phone to make international calls, it is very expensive to make international calls.
-Look into buying a calling card that can be used with a land line phone.
-Cell phones with a limited number of prepaid minutes will be made available to all participants.
+Cell Phones: The U.S. cell phone companies operate with SIM cards.
+If you plan to use your cell phone to make international calls, it is very expensive to make international calls.
+We suggest using messaging apps (WhatsApp, Viber, Skype, etc.) that use WiFi to make international calls or you could buy a calling card.
+SIM cards with a unlimited calling and texting to U.S. phone numbers and a small amount of data will be made available to all participants.

 Internet: There will be wireless internet access throughout campus for you to connect to the internet from your own device if applicable.
 Also, there are also computers available in the Library with internet access.
 Participants are encouraged to use Skype and/or email to communicate with their families since these services are free of charge.